Just ordered DSL!

 Field Museum

-Alas, despite it being a perfectly normal working day during the week and even before noon, the line in front of the aquarium went on .... and on ..
+Alas, despite it being a perfectly normal working day during the week and even before noon, the line in front of the aquarium went on ..

 So after minimal fiddling with the lease of my apartment (to prove I'm a Chicago "resident") and after starting to explain that we had no U of C ID "yet" (like I'm ever gonna get one .. heheh), we would be happy to show our German student IDs though, the woman at the "guest relations" desk of the museum quickly gave us the student discount and got rid of us.
 It seems that if you go to that much trouble to make up such an incredible story like that you're visiting students from another country and not having proper ID "yet" - you deserve the discount anyway.
 She wanted to see neither lease nor German student ID.